 - to give practitioners a set of guidelines to follow when evaluating individuals who are/will be attending the University of New Haven

-- the criteria are used to determine a student's eligibility for receiving services that are directly provided by the Campus Access Services (CAS) office and for receiving accommodations that are recommended by the CAS office.
+- the criteria are used to determine a student's eligibility for receiving services that are directly provided by the Accessibility Resources Center (ARC) and for receiving accommodations that are recommended by the ARC office.

 Any incoming student who is requesting services and/or reasonable accommodations who does not meet the University criteria of a student with a disability according to state and/or federal regulations may be required to undergo further evaluation for consideration of receiving academic accommodations and services.

 - For a list of Connecticut resources for acquiring additional testing, please see Connecticut Resources for Assessment Services, located here.

 1. All diagnostic reports/letters of evaluation must include the names, titles, and professional credentials (e.g. licensed psychologist) of the evaluators as well as the dates of testing.
 All reports must be typed.
 Handwritten scores or summary sheets are not acceptable.

 2. Recommendations for reasonable accommodations must be included and should be based on objective evidence of a substantial limitation to a major life activity, should be supported by specific test results or clinical observation(s).
 Reports should establish the rationale for any accommodation that is recommended, using test data to document the need.